sophiagavrila/credit-microservices/phase7/README.md

         - bank
 ```

 8. You would also make sure that zipkin relies on RabbitMQ.
-Additionalyl modify your Zipkin dependency like so:
+Additionally modify your Zipkin dependency like so:

 <br>